Milk Paint vs Chalk Paint: What’s Right For You?

 But, it has a mind of its own.
 Forget all your ideas for how you want it to turn out because sometimes it chips, and other times it doesn’t.

 There are some specific things you can do to help the milk paint chip or not chip, but ultimately, it does what it wants.
 Learn how to get a chippy painted finish everytime with this technique.
+And learn how to get a solid painted finish with milk paint here.
+And learn more how to paint furniture with milk paint here.

 I also must say that the milk paint that we are talking about here is powdered milk paint.
 This does not include General Finishes Milk Paint or Rust-oleum Milk Paint.
+Those paints are completely different from powdered milk paint.

 Pros: